the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/DataExchange.rst

     check regarding the number of vertices of that surface.
 Basically you can not import into |TVB| a surface that has more vertices than a MAX value.

-    This MAX value is defines and can be changed in the Application Settings area, depending on the configuration/performance of your hardware.
+    This MAX value is defined and can be changed in the Application Settings area, depending on the configuration/performance of your hardware.